A Behavioral Wellness Supplement You Can Feel Confident In — Backed by Our 100% Money-Back Guarantee.

 Conclusion

-Reference: Tamura, H., Nakamura, Y., Terron, M. P., Flores, L. J., Manchester, L. C., Tan, D. X., … & Reiter, R. J. (2008).
+Reference: Tamura, H., Nakamura, Y., Terron, M. P., Flores, L. J., Manchester, L. C., Tan, D. X., & Reiter, R. J. (2008).
 Melatonin and pregnancy in the human.
-Reproductive Toxicology, 25(3), 291-303.
+Reproductive Toxicology, 25(3), 291–303.

 Reference: Papotti, B., Montillo, M., & Paltrinieri, S. (2019).
 Effects of oral melatonin administration on selected biochemical parameters in young dogs.
 Research in Veterinary Science, 124, 85–91.

 Reference: Rodriguez, C., Mayo, J. C., Sainz, R. M., Antolín, I., Herrera, F., Martín, V., & Reiter, R. J. (2007).
-Regulation of antioxidant enzymes: a significant role for melatonin.
-Journal of Pineal Research, 36(1), 1-9.
+Regulation of antioxidant enzymes: A significant role for melatonin.
+Journal of Pineal Research, 36(1), 1–9.

-Reference: Thompson, C., Stinson, D., & Smith, A. (2008).
+Reference: Thompson, C., Stinson, D., & Smith, A. (1985).
 Seasonal affective disorder and season-dependent abnormalities of melatonin suppression by light.
-Lancet, 2(8607), 253-257.
+The Lancet, 1(8428), 112–115.

 Conclusion

-Neuroprotective and Cognitive Enhancement
+Neuroprotective and Cognitive Support

 Reference: Heath, S. E., Barabas, S., & Craze, P. G. (2007).
 Nutritional supplementation in cases of canine cognitive dysfunction—A clinical trial.
 Applied Animal Behaviour Science, 105(4), 274-283.

-Modulating Inflammation and Immune Responses
+Modulating Inflammation and Supporting Immune Health

 Reference: Ruxton, C. H. S., Calder, P. C., Reed, S. C., & Simpson, M. J. A. (2007).
 The impact of long-chain n-3 polyunsaturated fatty acids on human health.
-Nutrition Research Reviews, 20(1), 13-38.
+Nutrition Research Reviews, 20(1), 13-29.

 Reference: DeMar, J. C., Ma, K., Bell, J. M., & Rapoport, S. I. (2006).
-Half-lives of docosahexaenoic acid in rat brain phospholipids are prolonged by 15 weeks of nutritional deprivation of n-3 polyunsaturated fatty acids.
+Half-lives of docosahexaenoic acid in rat brain phospholipids are prolonged by nutritional deprivation of n-3 fatty acids.
 Journal of Neurochemistry, 99(2), 715-722.

-Enhancing Blood-Brain Barrier (BBB) Permeability
+Blood-Brain Barrier Physiology

 Reference: Pan, Y., Khalil, H., & Nicolazzo, J. A. (2015).
 The impact of docosahexaenoic acid on Alzheimer’s disease: Is there a role of the blood–brain barrier?
 Current Clinical Pharmacology, 10(3), 222-241.